Chart Color Schemes

 Mount Waverley - South's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Mount Waverley - South shows excellent health outcomes, with very low prevalence of common conditions across all ages.
-Private health cover is high at approximately 58% (~11,957 people), compared to Greater Melbourne's 54.4%.
+Mount Waverley - South shows excellent health outcomes based on AreaSearch's assessment of mortality rates and chronic condition prevalence, with very low prevalence of common health conditions across all age groups.

 Frequently Asked Questions - Health